zenfish/certitude/README.md

 - run certitude over them
 - look at the results in the browser

+I find it useful when checking out embedded systems like cars, BMCs, etc.

 Getting Started
 ----

 It works on a m1 mac running Sonoma/Sequoia/Ventura... with python3.11 and moderately up-to-date chrome/firefox browsers.
+Nothing fancy or special.

     # install python dependencies